Pavelló Menorca

-Pavelló Menorca (Pabellón Menorca in Spanish) is an arena in Menorca in the area of Binitaufa, Mahón, Spain.
-It is primarily used for basketball and the home arena of Menorca Bàsquet.
-The arena holds 5,115 people and was built in a record time of 100 days in 2005.
+Pavelló Menorca (Pabellón Menorca) is an arena in Menorca, Spain.
+It is located in the area of Binitaufa, in the city of Mahón.
+It is primarily used for basketball and was the home arena of Menorca Bàsquet.
+The arena holds 5,115 people and was built in a record time of 100 days in 2005, to host Menorca Bàsquet's home games after the club's promotion to the Liga ACB.

+After Menorca Bàsquet disbanded in 2012, the arena has hosted the games of CB Menorca since 2017.
+The arena has also hosted games in several editions of the World Padel Tour.